shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Fundamentals/03 EC2 Introduction.md

   - Download common files while boot up
 - These scripts are run as root user
   - like `sudo` command
+- Scripts are executed with root user previleges

 ### EC2 Meta Data